juvi21/tinyfep/README.md

 # tinyfep
 [![Unit Tests](https://github.com/juvi21/tinyfep/actions/workflows/run-tests.yml/badge.svg)](https://github.com/juvi21/tinyfep/actions/workflows/run-tests.yml)

-`tinyfep` aims to be a simplified and abstracted version of the FEP+ method for molecular simulations.
+`tinyfep` aims to be a simplified and abstracted version of the FEP+ method for molecular simulations from scratch.
 Some algorithms are simplifications or approximations of the original ones, yet they provide a glimpse into the core functionality.
 For now, it's primary purpose is educational, catering to those eager to gain an intuition about how these simulations work.
 Also, `tinyfep` will always stay under 400 lines of core code.
 **DISCLAIMER:** I'm not a chemist so take everything with a grain of salt.

 ## 🌟 Features: